Mike Schultz (politician)

-Mike Schultz (born August 19, 1950) is an American politician from Utah.
+Mike Schultz is an American politician from Utah.
 He is a Republican member of the Utah State House, representing the state's 12th house district.
-He currently serves as the Majority leader in the House, a position he has held since November 9, 2021 when his predecessor in that office, Francis Gibson abruptly resigned from the legislature.
+He currently serves as the Speaker of the House, a position he has held since November 15, 2023, when his predecessor in that office, Brad Wilson resigned.
+He previously served as majority leader, succeeding Francis Gibson.

 Early life and career

 A lifelong resident of Hooper, Roy and West Haven, Schultz grew up working on his grandfather's cattle farm.
 An entrepreneur, he went on to obtain his general contractor's license and started building homes at age 20.
 He now is a real estate developer and president of Castle Creek Homes.
 He worked with his good friend Michael Hall.

 Political career

 Schultz was first elected to the Utah House of Representatives in 2014 and began serving January 1, 2015.
-He is currently serving as House Majority Leader.
+He is currently serving as House Speaker.

 Rep. Schultz currently serves on the Business, Economic Development, and Labor Appropriations Subcommittee, Executive Appropriations Committee, House Education Committee, House Law Enforcement and Criminal Justice Committee, House Legislative Expense Oversight Committee, House Natural Resources, Agriculture, and Environment Committee, Legislative Audit Subcommittee, Legislative Audit Subcommittee, Subcommittee on Oversight.